 Correlation across symptoms

-In order to measure how reports of different symptoms are related to each other, we combined the survey reports across all patients and all surveys taken (N=2462).
-A simple correlation analysis shows that the symptom scores are highly correlated with each other, as shown by the correlogram (Fig 3a).
-These correlations between the different symptom scores arise due to a combination of inter-subject correlation as well as intra-subject correlation, e.g., a patient might report every symptom to be higher than average which would drive correlation between symptoms (intra-subject correlation) or a higher than baseline score on one symptom on one day might be accompanied by a higher than baseline score on the other symptom (inter-subject correlation).
+In order to measure how reports of different symptoms are related to each other, the survey reports across all patients and all surveys taken (N=2462) were combined.
+A simple correlation analysis shows that the symptom scores are highly correlated with each other, as illustrated by the correlogram (Fig 3a).
+These correlations between the different symptom scores arise due to a combination of inter-subject correlation as well as intra-subject correlation, e.g., a patient might report some symptoms to be higher than average which would drive correlation between symptoms (intra-subject correlation) or a participants may display symptom trends on a population level (inter-subject correlation).
 A breakdown of these correlations shows that the correlation across these symptoms is largely due to intra-subject correlation and not due to inter-subject correlation, e.g., participants with high average score of mood symptoms have a higher average score of anxiety and vice versa (Fig 3b-c)